vidarsko/ComFiT/README.md

 ## Acknowledgements

-We want to express our gratitude to [Institution or Collaborators Names] for their invaluable input and feedback during the development of this package.
+We are grateful to [Luiza Angheluta](https://orcid.org/0000-0001-7231-6694) for her steady guidance during our years as Ph.D. doctoral research fellows and introducing us to this field of study, [Audun Skaugen](https://orcid.org/0000-0003-0005-786X) for paving the way of the study of these systems in particular and creating the first programs on which this library is built, and
+[Vegard Gjeldvik Jervell](0009-0002-2959-0246), for helping us with the technical python parts and becoming full-fledged software developers.

 ## Glorified beta-testers